-To express the elemental power of the gusting wind, MacDonald composes the leaves of his central subject with horizontal licks of sapphire blue and a variety of greens.
-Much of the tree’s foliage is composed with a laurel green so as to suggest the underside of windswept leaves, which are being bathed in sunlight.
+To express the elemental power of the gusting wind, MacDonald composes the leaves of his central subject with horizontal licks of blue and greens.
+Much of the foliage is composed with a laurel green so as to suggest the underside of windswept leaves, which are being illuminated by the sun.
 MacDonald's thick, excited marks reinforce the physical presence of the poplar and the heavy daubs of oil paint create an almost shimmering surface, reiterating its sunlit glow.
 The profile of the poplar tree unapologetically obstructs the horizon line and juts into a sky that is alight with a spectacular of sunbathed, tumbling clouds.
-The complex of mauves, blues, greens, and browns that compose the weathered rock face seem to erupt on the panel surface, despite the overall tranquility of this scene.
-One can readily imagine looking out toward a far off horizon of the mountains in the distance, depicted by MacDonald in a subtle arrangement of blue and white, with the flicks of a most adept brush.
+The complex of mauves, blues, greens, and browns that compose the weathered rock face seem to erupt on the panel surface.
+One can readily imagine looking out toward a far off horizon, depicted by MacDonald in a subtle arrangement of blue and white, with the flicks of a most adept brush.

-This particular view obviously intrigued MacDonald — a near identical composition is housed in The Thomson Collection at the Art Gallery of Ontario [Fig. 3].
+This particular view obviously intrigued MacDonald — a very similar composition is housed in The Thomson Collection at the Art Gallery of Ontario [Fig. 3].
 A comparative work can also be found at the National Gallery of Canada [Fig. 4].

 J.E.H.
 MacDonald, Poplars and Rock, Sturgeon Bay Near Pointe au Baril, 1931, The Thomson Collection at the Art Gallery of Ontario, AGOID.10392